1n3ffbl3/Binary_Addition/other-peoples-solutions/analysis-template.md

 Explain the solution they used.
 Was it heavy in logic or languge features?
 What strategies did they use?
 How is it like and unlike others?

-This solution provides us the function calls addBinary with two variables : "var c" which is sum of two integers (a and b) and "var res" which is an empty string.
+This solution provides us the function calls addBinary with two variables : "var c" which is sum of two integers a and b and "var res" which is an empty string.
 Inside the function we can find the one context : while loop.
-Inside the while loop we can find one condition : the sum of two integers must be bigger and equal to 1.
+Inside the while loop there is one condition : the sum of two integers must be bigger or equal to 1.
 In the context there are also the "var res" with decrements our "c" by 2 and the method Math.floor ().
 ---